-Earthjustice is now accepting applications from law school graduates seeking full- or part-time pro bono or volunteer legal opportunities in its Northeast office (either in New York City or Philadelphia) for fall 2014 and spring 2015.
+Earthjustice is now accepting applications from law school graduates seeking full- or part-time pro bono or volunteer legal opportunities in its Northeast office in Philadelphia for fall 2014 and spring 2015.

 Applications are welcome from recent law graduates who are able to work on a volunteer basis and/or have partial or full funding from another source.
 There is no available compensation or benefits for these positions.
-Applicants will be expected to work in the New York City or Philadelphia office for a minimum of 15 hours per week for at least 3 months.
+Applicants will be expected to work a minimum of 15 hours per week for at least 3 months.

 Offers are made on a rolling basis, so applications should be submitted as soon as possible.
 Please send a cover letter, resume, unofficial law school transcript, legal writing sample, and names and contact information of three references (including at least one law professor or legal employer) by e-mail to: firstname.lastname@example.org.
-The subject line should read: “Volunteer Law Graduate Application - NY” or “Volunteer Law Graduate Application - PA.”
+The subject line should read: “Volunteer Law Graduate Application – PA.”

 Earthjustice is driven by a passion for justice, partnership and excellence.
 Our core values lead us to seek a broad range of perspectives and backgrounds to achieve our mission and to maintain an inclusive environment where all staff are valued and respected.

 As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, genetic information or any other factor that is not related to the position.